Nando off the mark

 We twice met Hamburger SV in pre-season action on this day in the 1970’s, at either end of Kevin Keegan’s Anfield career.

-1971 - The two sides shared eight goals at the Volksparkstadion, with Bobby Graham, Chris Lawler, Larry Lloyd and Ian Callaghan on target for the reds.
+1971 - The two sides shared eight goals at Sportplatz am Rothenbaum, with Bobby Graham, Chris Lawler, Larry Lloyd and Ian Callaghan on target for the reds.

 1977 - We lost 3-2 in a Harbour Cup match arranged as part of Keegan’s transfer to the German outfit.
 He scored for his new side, with David’s Johnson and Fairclough on target for the reds.

 1979 - We were back in Germany, with Phil Thompson and David Johnson scoring as we drew 2-2 with Feyenoord in a friendly tournament in Gelsenkirchen, staged to celebrate the 75th anniversary of Schalke 04.
-The game went to extra time, before the reds prevailed in a penalty shoot-out by converting four of our spot-kicks.
+The game went to extra time, before the reds prevailed 4-1 in a penalty shoot-out with Phil Neal, Terry McDermott, Graeme Souness and Alan Kennedy all converting, with Ray Clemence saving one spot-kick.

 A real Belfast friendly

-1983 - Belfast’s Windsor Park was the venue for a testimonial match for former IFA Secretary Billy Drennan between the reds and deadly rivals Manchester United, who ran out 4-3 winners.
-Ian Rush bagged a brace, with Graeme Souness also scoring.
+1983 - Belfast’s Windsor Park was the venue for a testimonial match for former IFA Secretary Billy Drennan between the reds, all in yellow, and deadly rivals Manchester United, who ran out 4-3 winners.
+Ian Rush bagged a brace, with Graeme Souness also scoring as we led 3-1 at the break with Joe Fagan in charge for the first time.

 2000 - We returned to Northern Ireland, thumping Glentoran 4-0 in the Carlsberg Belfast Challenge at The Oval, with Robbie Fowler, Patrik Berger, Vladimír Šmicer and Danny Murphy grabbing the goals.